Little Symphony No. 5 (Milhaud)

-The Little (Chamber) Symphony No.5, Op.75, also known as the Tentet, is a symphony for wind instruments written by French composer Darius Milhaud in 1922.
+The Little (Chamber) Symphony No. 5, Op.75, also known as the Tentet, is a symphony for wind instruments written by French composer Darius Milhaud in 1922.
 It is his fifth chamber symphony, which is also referred to as the Petites Symphonies or Chamber Symphonies.

 The work was commissioned by Italian Radio and is dedicated to Marya Freúnd, a soprano singer and Milhaud's friend, who performed the premiere of Schoenberg's Pierrot Lunaire, conducted by Milhaud.
 The symphony was first performed at Champs-Elysées, Paris in 1923.

-Instrumentation
+Music

-Chamber Symphony No. 5 is written for an ensemble of ten wind instruments, consisting of a piccolo, flute, oboe, English horn, B-flat clarinet, B-flat bass clarinet, two bassoons and two horns.
+Chamber Symphony No. 5 is written for an ensemble of ten wind instruments, consisting of a piccolo, flute, oboe, English horn, B♭ clarinet, bass clarinet, two bassoons and two horns.

-Form

-The symphony consists of three movements with a collective run time of about six minutes:
+It consists of three movements with a collective run time of about six minutes: